5. Project Models to a Single Scenario

 We can save the predictions to the disk by setting

-function will save the output files as GeoTIFF (.tif) files.
+function will save files as GeoTIFF (.tif) files.
 If

 will save the output files as Comma Separated Value (.csv) files.